weilern1121/ATD-ass3-React_Redux_Restaurant/README.md

 ## EXTRA FEATURES:
 * Option of mixing sort and filter reviews in the same query, option to reset queries.
 * Stars rank – updated on every edit/delete/add review in the restaurant.
+* View all users/restaurants - empty search will give you all users/restaurants.

 ## EXTRA USED LIBRARIES:
 1. reactstrap (as UI workframe)